otjrocks/Breakout/doc/DESIGN.md

 ## Assumptions or Simplifications
 The game and design for the most part are self-explanatory.
 Most of the gameplay is summarized in the "How to Play" section on the home screen, which can be accessed at any time by pressing the zero key.
-Most methods are clearly named.
-Any methods or variables that are not self-explanatory are annotated with JavaDoc comments to allow someone new to the code base to understand what is happening.
+All methods are clearly named.
+Any methods or variables that have ambiguous meaning are annotated with JavaDoc comments to allow someone new to the code base to understand what is happening.

 ## Changes from the Plan